expo/eas-cli/packages/eas-cli/README.md

   --group=<value>                   Update group to republish (deprecated, see republish command) --input-dir=<value>               [default: dist] Location of the bundle --json                            Enable JSON output, non-JSON messages will be printed to stderr.
-  -m, --message=<value>             A short message describing the update --non-interactive                 Run the command in non-interactive mode.
+  --message=<value>                 A short message describing the update --non-interactive                 Run the command in non-interactive mode.
   --private-key-path=<value>        File containing the PEM-encoded private key corresponding to the certificate in
                                     expo-updates' configuration.
 Defaults to a file named "private-key.pem" in the